No yard? No problem! Create your own indoor jungle with these tips and suggestions for the best plants for apartments.

 Create a plant shelfie.

 Add some vertical interest by installing shelves and placing some vining houseplants and small upright plants next to your books and treasures.
-The Golden Pothos, Silver Satin Pothos, Bird’s Nest Fern, and Rattlesnake Plant are some of our favorite shelf plants.
+The Marble Queen Pothos, Silver Satin Pothos, Bird’s Nest Fern, and Rattlesnake Plant are some of our favorite shelf plants.

 Go big or go home.